bsherin/tacticdocs/docs/AI-Features.rst

 Creating an OpenAI API Key
 --------------------------------

 To use the AI features, you have to have a chatGPT key.
-Here's you can get one:
+Here's how you can get one:

 Step 1: Create or Log In to Your OpenAI Account